graemerocher/micronaut-oraclecloud-workshop/lab_controllers/lab_controllers.md

         age: 30
     </copy>

-Now run your `Application` class from the IDE (as described in lab 1) and open up Terminal from the IDE and run `curl` to see your response:
+Now run your `Application` class from the IDE (as described in Lab 1) and open up Terminal from the IDE and run `curl` to see your response:

 ```
 curl -i http://localhost:8080/owners